enlihhhhh/credit_card_prediction/README.md

 - YEARS_EMPLOYED
 - NAME_FAMILY_STATUS

-The rest of the variables are not a good estimate even though they are in the list, as not all types being included in the list
+The rest of the variables are not a good estimate even though they are in the list as not all types were included in the list

 ### Areas for improvements
 <hr style="border:2px solid gray"> </hr>